Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Decays during the reheating

 \section{Decays during the reheating}

 We extend the \(R^2\) inflationary model \cite{starobinsky1980new} to incorporate leptogenesis \cite{fukugita1986barygenesis} with heavy right-handed Majorana neutrinos, which induce the type-I see-saw mechanism.
-During the reheating epoch, there are three main candidates into which scalaron can decay: Higgs bosons, gauge bosons, and Majorana neutrinos.\footnote{The decay rates into other massless SM fermions do not have to be cared because their decay rates through the free field Lagrangian is zero (see eq. (\ref{eq:decay_rates_majorna})) and the decay channel through the Yukawa interaction is phase space suppressed. } In this section, we will see that the model parameters that govern the reheating process are the non-minimal coupling \(\xi\) and the mass of the right-handed Majorana fermion \(M_{N_\alpha}\).
+During the reheating epoch, there are three main candidates into which scalaron can decay: Higgs bosons, gauge bosons, and Majorana neutrinos.\footnote{The decay rates into other massless SM fermions do not have to be cared because their decay rates through the free field Lagrangian is zero in the absence of the mass term (see Eq. (\ref{eq:decay_rates_majorna})) and the decay channel through the Yukawa interaction is phase space suppressed. } In this section, we will see that the model parameters that govern the reheating process are the non-minimal coupling \(\xi\) and the mass of the right-handed Majorana fermion \(M_{N_\alpha}\).
+The Yukawa coupling matrix of the right-handed Majorana neutrino \(y_{\alpha \beta}\) is also important for the completion of reheating, but we take the assumption of case A for the Yukawa coupling matrix so that its parameters does not appear explicitly.